Whole Show | First Story »

 Former President Jimmy Carter assailed Sudan for what he called “a crime against humanity.”
 But he warned against labeling the conflict in Darfur “a genocide.”

-Jimmy Carter: “This is not genocide and to call it falsely genocide just to exaggerate an horrible situation, I don’t think it helps…I am not derogating or minimizing the problem at all, but you know genocide is reserved for a special case that’s horrendous.”
+Jimmy Carter: “This is not genocide, and to call it genocide falsely just to exaggerate an horrible situation, I don’t think it helps. … I’m not derogating or minimizing the problem at all, but, you know, genocide is reserved as a term for a special case that’s horrendous.”

-Tutu Barred From Speaking at Minnesota University
+Tutu Barred from Speaking at Minnesota University

-While Carter’s fellow “elder” Archbishop Desmund Tutu was allowed to visit Darfur, he won’t be welcome at the campus of one Minnesota university.
-The University of St. Thomas has cancelled Tutu’s scheduled appearance for the spring of next year.
+While Carter’s fellow “elder” Archbishop Desmond Tutu was allowed to visit Darfur, he won’t be welcome at the campus of one Minnesota university.
+The University of St. Thomas has canceled Tutu’s scheduled appearance for the spring of next year.
 School officials say they’re barring Tutu because of previous statements he’s made “against Israeli policy.”
 Tutu has compared Israel’s treatment of Palestinians in the Occupied Territories to South Africa under apartheid.
-St. Thomas professor Marv Davidov said: “As a Jew who experienced real anti-Semitism as a child, I’m deeply disturbed that a man like Tutu could be labeled anti-Semitic and silenced like this.
+St. Thomas Professor Marv Davidov said: “As a Jew who experienced real anti-Semitism as a child, I’m deeply disturbed that a man like Tutu could be labeled anti-Semitic and silenced like this.
 I deeply resent the Israeli lobby trying to silence any criticism of its policy.
 It does a great disservice to Israel and to all Jews.”

 Report: World Bank Encourages Congo Forest Destruction